-New York Screwed in DC, the nation’s capital.
-So is California.
+New York’s screwed in DC, the nation’s capital, and so is California.
 But where is the outrage?

 A populist movement stalled President Obama’s direction and led Donald Trump into the presidency, or so the story goes.
 But is that true?
 Hardly.